tiffanimarlowe/project_template/README.md

 ## Research Methods

-To address and answer the fundamental questions above, we have developed and executed an Agent Based Simulation within the simulation software Anylogic.
+To address and answer the fundamental questions above, we have developed and executed an Agent Based Simulation within the simulation software Anylogic and a Dicrete Event Simulation in Python.
 We were able to depict specific areas of the city of Orlando within the simulation by gathering GIS data.
 Throughout this simulation we hope to evaluate the overall effort needed to partly replace, or at least improve, current ground based methods of delivery and meet future consumer expectations.

 In order to do so, we focused our attention on demonstrating how a drone delivery system would be implemented.
 This approach enables us to determine which scale of effort is needed and also define the quality and quantity of drones it would take to provide an efficient air based delivery system for the intended area.
 Changing certain parameters on the drone such as battery density, endurance, max speed, charging time, etc. can all help to predict completion estimates for newer technology.